Before Your Island Hopping Tour

 Almost every hotel has free Wi-Fi in the public areas, and most in the rooms as well.
 Many Croatian restaurants, bars, cafes and shops have free internet connections available for their customers.

 All departures on ferries are subject to any unforeseen incidences occurring before your departure.
 If that ferry departure cannot be provided due to accident, emergency repair or similar, then all efforts will be made to get you on the next departure.
 Very, very occasionally there are issues that require repair or there’s been some ‘force majeure’ beyond the ferry company’s or local agent’s control.
-This is why we recommend you have proper travel insurance to cover you for all events.
+This is why we recommend you have proper travel insurance to cover you for all eventualities.